 Yes, it’s possible to run out of donor hair.
 This, however, likely happens in extreme cases where a surgeon extracts too many donor hair follicles for an operation.
 Chances are the donor hair may continue thinning/falling after the operation.
 In worst-case scenarios, the donor hair zone may be lost, leaving only the transplanted hair zone full and healthy.

 This is one reason why it’s important not to schedule another transplant too soon after an initial one.
 It also explains why you must consult an expert surgeon before you undergo surgery a second time.
-If you need a trusted and reputable surgeon, contact Cosmedica’s Dr Levent Acar.
+If you need a trusted and reputable surgeon for a hair transplant in Turkey, contact Cosmedica’s Dr Levent Acar.